 Aggressive portfolio allocation

 An aggressive portfolio allocation focuses on maximizing potential returns by taking on a higher level of risk.
-This approach is suited for individuals with a longer time horizon and who are comfortable with the volatility that comes with higher-risk investments.
+This approach is suited for individuals who have a longer time horizon and who are comfortable with the volatility that comes with higher-risk investments.

 The goal is to achieve substantial growth by allocating a significant portion of investments to high-growth assets such as stocks.